End-to-end-provenance/RDataTracker/README_Build_and_Test.txt

 Regression testing is controlled by the test-no-instrumentation.xml ant script

+To run all the tests, first be sure that you have the version of the library that you want to test installed.
+You can do this by saying:

+ant install

-To build and install the library and run all the tests say:
+Then, to run all of the regression tests, say:

 ant -file test-no-instrumentation.xml